 Open container laws prohibit the possession or consumption of open alcoholic beverages in passenger compartments of vehicles.
 Such laws are intended to discourage driving under the influence (DUI).

-As a part of the federal Transportation Equity Act for the 21st Century, states were urged to adopt open container laws banning the possession or consumption of alcoholic beverages in vehicles.
-Not all states complied, and those that did not are ineligible for certain federal highway funds.
 Some states allow open containers in vehicles and some states even allow passengers—but not drivers—to consume alcohol inside a car.
-For example, there is no state law in Missouri that prohibits vehicle passengers from consuming alcohol.
-However, even where there is nostate law on open containers, towns and counties may have their own open container prohibitions.
+For example, there is no state law in Missouri that prohibits vehicle passengers or drivers from consuming alcohol.
+However, even where there is no state law on open containers, towns and counties may have their own open container prohibitions.

 Where lawmakers have enacted open container laws, the specifics vary.
 Most ban possession of any open container in the passenger compartment of a private vehicle.
-Some ban consumption.
-For example, in a state that bans possession of open containers, if a passenger is holding, but not drinking, an open bottle of beer, that is sufficient to violate the open container law.
+Typically, if a vehicle occupant is holding but not drinking an open bottle of alcohol, it's sufficient to violate the open container law.

 Open Containers on the Street

 Open container laws apply in places other than having drinks in vehicles.
 In most localities, people are prohibited from having open containers on public streets or other public places.
 There are some notable exceptions, such as the city of New Orleans and the Las Vegas Strip.
 These localities allow people over the age of 21 to walk the streets, drinks in hand (although there are often other restrictions, such as bans on glass bottles).